tennets/paper-draft-tex/README.md

 # **paper-draft-tex**

 *paper-draft-tex* showcases how you might want to structure the draft of your scientific paper in LaTex.
+It also provide a useful (basic) function to format Matlab-generated figures to Latex-ready high-quality ones.

 It helped me structure my ideas and results to share them effectively with my supervisors before formatting the manuscript according to the journal template.

 This work is under the [MIT License](LICENSE) and adapts [these tips](https://github.com/Wookai/paper-tips-and-tricks).
-The source code is written in Matlab.
+The [function](./matlab/ffsp.m) to format figure is written in Matlab.

 ## Table of Contents
 - [How *template* is structured?](#how-template-is-structured)